VB Migration Partner

 Notice the subtle difference between OutputMode and ParseMode pragmas.
 If parsing is enabled when a variable or method is parsed, VB Migration Partner creates a symbol for that method and correctly solves all references to it; if parsing is disabled, no symbol can be created, which prevents VB Migration Partner from correctly resolving references to that symbol.

-If you don’t want to include a VB6 member in the VB.NET program, in most cases it is preferable to have VB Migration Partner parse the symbol and then use an OutputMode pragma to omit it during the code generation phase.
+If you don’t want to include a VB6 member in the .NET program, in most cases it is preferable to have VB Migration Partner parse the symbol and then use an OutputMode pragma to omit it during the code generation phase.

 ParseReplace vb6code